mmistakes/minimal-mistakes/_pages/about.md

 ## More About Me

 I'm currently a Master's student in Computer Science, specializing in Data Mining, at the University of Guelph, Canada.
 I also hold a Bachelor's degree in Computer Engineering from the [University of Pune](http://www.unipune.ac.in/).
-Due to my engineering background, I'm deeply passionate about building disruptive solutions to complex problems to improve people's lives.
+Due to my engineering background, I'm deeply passionate about building solutions to complex problems to improve people's lives.
 Due to my science background, I enjoy critically reasoning about the technical nuances and empirical evaluation of such solutions.

 ## What I Do